 Green ICT in Europe: Too Many Local Standards Listing Too Few Products

-The European market for Green ICT products has many local standards with few certified products.
-This does not appear to best serve sustainability-oriented computer buyers, consumer or enterprise, who need to make practical purchasing decisions today.
+We found back in 2010 that the European market for Green ICT products had many local standards with few certified products.
+That did not appear to best serve sustainability-oriented computer buyers - consumer or enterprise - who need to make practical purchasing decisions incorporating sustainability.
+The situation has not improved in recent years.

-The Blue Angel, a German government initiative, describes itself as "the first and oldest environment-related label for products and services in the world…about 10,000 products and services in 80 product categories carry the Blue Angel eco-label" Unfortunately, only ~25 desktop computers from 3 manufacturers and one monitor are listed.
-By contrast, EPEAT lists 156 top-tier 'Gold' products, including laptops, from 6 manufacturers for Germany.
+The Blue Angel, a German government initiative, describes itself as "the first and oldest environment-related label for products and services in the world…about 10,000 products and services in 80 product categories carry the Blue Angel eco-label" The Blue Angel listed ~25 desktop computers and one monitor in 2010 but there are none in 2012.
+By contrast, EPEAT Gold listings for Germany have tripled to almost 400.

 There have been European criticisms of the US-based EPEAT program, which covers 42 countries on five continents, but nothing of similar scope has yet emerged from local European efforts.
 The comment thread below contains a healthy discussion of some of these issues, as well as evidences a growing cooperation across the Atlantic.

-We have added the products from these European ecolabels, where available, to our Greenest Monitors, Greenest Desktops, Greenest Laptops, and Greenest Televisions listings.
-None of these ecolabels appear to rate mobile devices.
+We have added the products from these European ecolabels to our Greenest E-Gear listings, available to the right.
+None of these certification bodies appear to rate mobile devices.

 EPEAT and Europe: Critique and Response